microsoftgraph/msgraph-sdk-powershell/src/People/People/docs/v1.0-beta/New-MgUserProfileAccount.md

 # New-MgUserProfileAccount

 ## SYNOPSIS
-Create new navigation property to account for users
+Create a new userAccountInformation object in a user's profile.

 ## SYNTAX